 Many companies are currently exploring the option of providing terminated employees with access to view paycheck history, with the possibility of also viewing year-end earnings statements and providing other self-service functionality for former employees.
 While it might be a nice convenience for a former employee, the question is whether creating a solution is worth the effort, when access might take place only once or twice over a 12-month period.

 Peeriosity’s iPollingTM capability was recently used to understand if member companies provide access to terminated employees to view pay information, and, if yes, how that access is provided.

 The next question in the poll looks at how access is provided.
-Interestingly, none of the responding companies are providing access using either a company Intranet site, or a company-provided external website, with 100% of the companies that provide access doing so using a third-party website.
+Interestingly, none of the responding companies are providing access using either a company Intranet site or a company-provided external website, with 100% of the companies that provide access do so using a third-party website.

 Here are a few of the comments from responding companies:

-- Currently we send a copy by mail to the terminated employees, but we are looking to give an extra month access to our HR system Workday.
+- Currently, we send a copy by mail to the terminated employees, but we are looking to give extra month access to our HR system Workday.

 - We use ADP iPay, and terminated employees have direct access to the ADP site.